 Heat stroke is one of those conditions that nobody ever takes seriously until it happens to them or somebody else they know like a close family member.
 While it takes a lot to suffer from heat stroke it nonetheless is something that can happen to any individual at any given moment in time and if you're not careful it can even happen to you.

 Common symptoms of heat stroke include: confusion, headache, rapid breathing, flushed skin, nausea and/or vomiting and lack of sweating

 One of the most common places to see a heatstroke occur is at a marathon.
-While watching a marathon on TV from the comfort of your Liberty Village home and innocently making fun of the people who hand out tiny cups of water might seem funny to you if it wasn't for those volunteers handing out water many of the marathon runners you see racing for glory would suffer from heat stroke.
+While watching a marathon on TV from the comfort of your home and innocently making fun of the people who hand out tiny cups of water might seem funny to you if it wasn't for those volunteers handing out water many of the marathon runners you see racing for glory would suffer from heat stroke.
 In fact there are many marathon runners who do get heat stroke, no matter how well prepared they are to fight it off.

-We think the reason why many people don't look at heat strokes all too seriously is because they aren't well informed about heat stroke.
+We think the reason why many people don't look at heat strokes all too seriously is because they aren't well informed.
 We're here to change that though and give you enough information about heat strokes so that you can prepare yourself and make sure they never happen to you.
 Heat stroke occurs whenever the temperature in the body is elevated at dramatic levels and is a form of hypothermia.
 Heat strokes can be a fatal condition that if not treated properly and promptly could lead to some dangerous repercussions.